arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 offered the services of a special tactical unit of Republic soldiers to assist you.
 Take a speeder to the Black Sun sector and speak to Sergeant Nidaljo and his squad to get their help.
+- The plans Black Sun has also has plans on other experimental weapons
+- Tarnis is a Sith!

 Tracking Down the Traitor: General Var Suthra is determined to find the traitor Doctor Tarnis before he escapes.
 Intelligence agents discovered Doctor